L-Blondy/lb-lazy-images/README.md

 # lb-lazy-images v2

 Lazy load utility for **Parcel-bundler**.
 Based on the `IntersectionObserver` API.
 If the IntersectionObserver API is not supported/polyfilled, all images will eagerload.
+Size : 1.6KB Gzipped

 # Requirements
 - parcel-bundler